9 Causes of Diarrhea Every Day (But not Sick) & When to Worry.

 How common is lactose intolerance?

-Lactose is the primary sugar found in milk and dairy products such as (ice cream, yogurt, cheese, etc.).
+Lactose is the primary sugar in milk and dairy products such as (ice cream, yogurt, cheese, etc.).

 Why is it so common?